 2] Slow Print Time

-Second, it’s equally important to check the print driver settings as they determine speed outcome.
+Second, it’s equally important to check the print driver settings as they determine the speed outcome.
 For instance, high-end lasers are available with-

 - PostScript